HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/customizing_applications_palette/epc_using_external_urls.md

 4. Add a title and description for the new category.
 Click **OK**.

 5. In the **Advanced Options** section, select **HTML** as supported markup.
 Specify a URL pointing to a feed that returns a list of portlet definitions or portlet entities.
+For more information on how to define a portlet entity, see [Syntax for Addressing Portal Resources](../../../../../extend_dx/apis/model_spi/model-spi_rest_service/feeds_rest_svc/syntax_for_portal_resource/index.md).
+The URL (Example: https://hostname/wps/mycontenthandler/rm/empty?tmparam=tm:name:CustomAppCategory) will return all resources tagged with "CustomAppCategory".
+To add CustomAppCategory, use XMLAccess.
+For more information, see [How to batch add applications to the Application Palette](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0086851).

 6. Click **OK**.